“And there’s the humor of it”: Shakespeare and the four humors

-This exhibition was developed and produced by the National Library of Medicine, National Institutes of Health.
+An exhibition developed and produced by the Exhibition Program at the National Library of Medicine and the Folger Shakespeare Library